Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 6 Mei 2026 10.58.20 UTC
+- WIB: Rabu, 6 Mei 2026 13.39.31 UTC
-- WITA: Rabu, 6 Mei 2026 11.58.20 UTC
+- WITA: Rabu, 6 Mei 2026 14.39.31 UTC
-- WIT: Rabu, 6 Mei 2026 12.58.20 UTC
+- WIT: Rabu, 6 Mei 2026 15.39.31 UTC

 Kutipan Inspiratif:
-"Man's nature is not essentially evil.
-Brute nature has been know to yield to the influence of love.
-You must never despair of human nature."
+"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."

-Kategori: nature
+Kategori: technology